All Episodes

 And who are these thugs?

-They are the standard issue, regular, predictable Democrat Party hacks From previous administrations.
+They are the standard issue, regular, predictable Democrat Party hacks from previous administrations.

 Now, one of two things is either going on here.

-Or this whole thing is an orchestrated plan to have all these things said by people other than Obama.
+Either Obama is an empty suit intellectually and doesn't quite know how to deal with this, or this whole thing is an orchestrated plan to have all these things said by people other than Obama.

-Remember, my friends, what did Obama do?
+Remember, remember, my friends, what did Obama do?

-What was it uh late last week?
+What was it late last week?

-Obama went out there and he said, You wait.
+Obama went out there and he said, you wait.

 The Republicans are going to use race against me.